OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-API_Reconnaissance.md

 - [PublicAPIs](https://publicapis.dev/) and [PublicAPIs](https://publicapis.io/)
 - [Postman API Network](https://www.postman.com/explore)

-## Browsing the Application
+### Browsing and Spidering the Application

 Even if you have the API documentation browsing the application is a good idea.
-Documentation can be outdated, inaccurate, or be incomplete.
+Documentation can be outdated, inaccurate, or incomplete.

 Browsing the application with an intercepting proxy such as ZAP or Burp Suite records endpoints for later inspection.
-In addition, using their built-in spidering functionality can help generate a comprehensive list of endpoints.
-In the spidered urls look for links with obvious API URL naming schemes.
+In addition, using their built-in spidering functionality, intercepting proxies can help generate a comprehensive list of endpoints.
+From the spidered urls look for links with obvious API URL naming schemes.
 These include:

 - <https://example.com/api/v1> (or v2 etc)
 - <https://example.com/graphql>